sylhare/sylhare.github.io/_posts/2022/2022-11-07-Database-sync-with-debezium.md

 tags: [open source]
 ---

-[Debezium] is an open source project.
+[Debezium] is an open-source project.
 Once deployed and started it will capture change in data within a database and advertise it through [Kafka].
 Let's have a look at what we can do with this new technology!